Vraclav: Sights

-The main sight is the Baroque complex of the former pilgrimage Church of Saint Nicholas.
+The main landmark is the Baroque complex of the former pilgrimage Church of Saint Nicholas.
 In 1711, a spa was established here, near a spring of water that was considered curative.
 A local chapel was replaced by the church in 1724–1726.
 The spa and the pilgrimage site almost disappeared in the first half of the 19th century.
 The complex was reconstructed in 1976–1986.
-In the former church there is an exposition administered by Vysoké Mýto Regional Museum.
+In the former church is an exposition managed by the Vysoké Mýto Regional Museum.